 The woman saw me a few seconds later and broke my contemplation.
 “You’re awake!” she gasped.
 She set down the beaker she was holding and ran to me, wrapping me in her arms and nearly knocking me to the ground.
 My legs were too weak to fully support the both of us.
 Realizing that I was about to fall, Helvegen let go of me at once, and her face filled with concern.
 “I’m so sorry!” she said.

 “Ha, you’re fine,” I told her.
 “I’m just glad you made it back alive.”

 “You’re glad that I’m alive?” she gaped.

 “I’m glad we’re all alive.”
 The mere fact that we had raided the king’s castle and sacked the royal archive without losing a single player was nothing short of a miracle.
-A single warlock and the truthbreaker paladin were welcome prices to pay for all we had gained.
+A single warlock, some zombies, and the truthbreaker paladin were welcome prices to pay for all we had gained.
 Losing Elyk, Helvegen, or Xia would have been disastrous.